DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 **Build the Active Set: `TopUp`**

 The *Active Set* is the set of all directions with work remaining to be done.
-Despite being named a set here, it is not implemented as a set for performance reasons.
-Instead I implemented this as a `List<>` to hold the direction state objects, and a stack with free indices.
-This way we can quickly add and remove elements anywhere in the set by simply marking which indices are “open”.
+Despite being named a set in this post, it is not implemented as a set for performance reasons.
+Instead, I implemented this as a `List<>` to hold the direction state objects, and a stack with free indices.
+This way we can quickly add and remove elements anywhere in the set by simply marking which indices are "open".
 Conceptually, it is a set with a fixed number of slots.

 ```
 var activeDirList             = new List<ActiveDir>(activeDirCap);
 var activeDirFreeSlotIndicies = new Stack<int>(activeDirCap);
 ```

 To pick items to fill the *active set*, I wanted to use the concept of a work queue, however it would be too memory intensive to create a literal queue of all directions, so I instead created a queue of cell *cursors*, which track remaining progress of a cell.
-It turns out after optimizing this cursor it was just a single single state variable with what direction index to process next.
+It turns out after optimizing this cursor it was just a single state variable with what direction index to process next.
 In the future I may have used enumerator + yield to lazily generate this list, but allocating memory one per cell like with ground heights was fine here.

 The final `TopUp` process simply combines these two items.
-While there are open slots in the *active set*, pop a cell cursor off the queue, and initialize new `ActiveDir` state structs to track progress in that direction.\
+While there are open slots in the *active set*, pop a cell cursor off the queue, and initialize new `ActiveDir` state structs to track progress in that direction.
 If we ran out of room to fully process a cell, push it back onto the queue for the next round.

 ### Implementation Complications

 After generating the *active set*, the remainder of the three steps to generate a raycast command into the buffer, generate the results, and read back the results were conceptually simple.
 I sized the *active set* to be larger than the buffer, in case some directions didn’t generate a raycast that wave.
 This required an extra `mapback` array in addition to the results buffer to tell the result readers what direction the raycast result belonged to.
 This would turn out to be unnecessary trouble.

 Furthermore, this migration moving from inline to using the `ActiveDir` state proved more complex than anticipated.
 Initial tests yielded FOV bakes that significantly deviated from the original.
-I didn’t have a quick way to test this besides starting the game, and I didn’t have a good way to compare to previous versions without switching branches in git.
+I didn't have a quick way to test this besides starting the game, and I didn't have a good way to compare to previous versions without switching branches in git.
 I decided to take a detour to enhance my tooling and dev workflow.
-First I modified the FOVGenerator class with the [strategy pattern](https://refactoring.guru/design-patterns/strategy) to allow both the older single threaded algorithm and the WIP batched algorithm to co-exist in the code base, with a new enum for algorithm type on the bake settings.
+First, I modified the FOVGenerator class with the [strategy pattern](https://refactoring.guru/design-patterns/strategy) to allow both the older single-threaded algorithm and the WIP batched algorithm to co-exist in the code base, with a new enum for algorithm type on the bake settings.
 I then developed an editor window for comparison between baked maps, allowing me to run and compare two different FOV bakes, as well as compare their timings.
 This tool clearly demonstrated the inaccuracy of my initial attempt at the batching algorithm.
 My goal was a 100% match to the original results, excluding floating-point discrepancies.
 I also updated my other editors (for the FOVManager and FOVBakeSettings ScriptableObject) to display a preview of the baked Texture2dArray to visually see the differences too.
 I also refined the asset saving process to avoid refreshing the entire asset database each time, which was adding an extra 5-10s delay with each bake.

 With a faster method for identifying discrepancies, I successfully aligned the new wavefront algorithm to produce identical results when processing batches.
 However, while the algorithm was faster on small sizes like 64x64, it was slower on large sizes like 256x256.
-At this point I turned to the profiler.
-To make it easier to read profiler results, I manually instrumented my code using the ProfilerMarker API to track each of the four outlined stages above. .
+At this point, I turned to the profiler.
+To make it easier to read profiler results, I manually instrumented my code using the ProfilerMarker API to track each of the four outlined stages above.
 This was straightforward to implement with `marker.begin()` and `.end()` calls, and I discovered an even newer way with C# `using` syntax that also properly handles exceptions:

 ```csharp
 using (marker.Auto()) {